Qualitatively distinct mechanisms of noise-induced escape in diffusively coupled bistable elements: Model and mean escape time

 \section{Model and mean escape time}

 We analyze the model governed by the following stochastic differential equations (SDEs):

 where $K$ is the coupling strength, $N$ is the system size, $D$ is the noise strength, and $\xi_i$ denotes pairwise independent white Gaussian noise satisfying $\aab{\xi_i(t)} = 0$ and $\aab{\xi_i(t) \xi_j(t+\tau)} = \delta_{ij} \delta\pab{\tau}$.
 The local flow $f(x)$ induces bistability of each element in the absence of coupling and noise.
 The system $\dot{x} = f(x)$ has stable fixed points at $x = 0$ and $1$ and an unstable fixed point at $x = r$.
 Throughout this research, we assume $0 < r \ll 0.5$, in which case $x = 1$ is much more stable than $x = 0$.
-In the following, we refer to $x = 0$ and $1$ as the ``background'' and ``active'' states, respectively.
+In the following, we refer to $x = 0$ and $x = 1$ as the ``background'' and ``active'' states, respectively.
 The strong asymmetry in bistability allows us to focus on the escape from the background to active states, ignoring the probability of the opposite transition.
-In this letter, the diffusive coupling among elements is assumed to be global: i.e. every element interacts with all the others.
-We generalize our results to networked systems in another article.
+While a small $r$ is crucial for numerically measuring mean escape times, our model reduction does not rely on this assumption.
+In this letter, the diffusive coupling among elements is assumed to be global: i.e., every element interacts with all the others.
+We generalize our results to a class of networked systems in the companion article~\jointarticle{}.
 As illustrated in Fig.~\ref{fig:trajectories}, stronger couplings lead to higher degrees of synchronization among elements.

 In the noise-free case ($D = 0$), the model~\eqref{eq:model.original} exhibits bifurcations regarding $K$~\cite{berglund2007Metastability,ashwin2017Fast}.
-Due to the diffusive nature of coupling, there always exist two stable and one unstable uniform steady states: i.e. $\bm{x}_0 = (0, \dots, 0)^\top$, $\bm{x}_1 = (1, \dots, 1)^\top$, and $\bm{x}_r = (r, \dots, r)^\top$, respectively.
-In the uncoupled limit of $K = 0$, the system has $3^N$ fixed points.
+Due to the diffusive nature of coupling, there always exist two stable and one unstable uniform steady states: i.e., $\bm{x}_0 = (0, \dots, 0)^\top$, $\bm{x}_1 = (1, \dots, 1)^\top$, and $\bm{x}_r = (r, \dots, r)^\top$, respectively.
+In the uncoupled limit ($K = 0$), the system has $3^N$ fixed points.
 As $K$ increases, non-uniform fixed points disappear through saddle-node bifurcations, leaving only the three uniform steady states.
 At the largest bifurcation point $\rmsub{K}{b}$, a pitchfork bifurcation occurs, where two non-uniform saddles collide the uniform unstable node $\bm{x}_r$, which then becomes a saddle.
 The linear stability analysis of $\bm{x}_r$ reveals $\rmsub{K}{b} = r (1 - r)$, which is independent of $N$~\cite{SMderiv}.

 We define the mean escape time as follows.
 First, the system is initialized to the collective background state $\bm{x}_0$.
 Then, the first escape time of element $i$ is defined as